Establishing a New Borrowings Program Agreement

 Drafting the Agreement

-Once all necessary accounts have been established, the borrowing agency contacts a member of the Bureau of the Public Debt's (BPD) Federal Borrowings Branch.
+Once all necessary accounts have been established, the borrowing agency contacts a member of the Bureau of the Fiscal Service (Fiscal Service) Federal Borrowings Branch.
 The Federal Borrowings Branch is responsible for the accounting and reporting of Treasury's loans receivable and the related interest receivable.
 The Federal Borrowings Branch also helps the agency to set up the required agreement between the borrowing agency and Treasury.
 These are the steps taken while drafting the agreement:

 FCRA guideline conditions requiring special attention include: